Google Keep Review

 Google Keep Overview

-One of Google Keeps upsides is that it is absolutely free.
+Google Keep costs absolutely nothing — it’s completely free to use.
 It doesn’t cost a penny, so it’s definitely a good choice if you’re a bit low on cash.

 Plus, there’s no limit to how many notes you can keep, and the fact that it doesn’t contribute to your Google Drive storage space, unlike OneDrive (read our OneDrive review), makes Google Keep even more appealing.